Finiteness theorems for commuting and semiconjugate rational functions: Abstract

 \section{Abstract}

-In this paper we study the functional equation $A\circ X=X\circ B,$ where $A$, $B$, and $X$ are rational functions of degree at least two.
-More precisely, we assume that $B$ is fixed and study solutions of the above equation in $A$ and $X$.
-Roughly speaking, our main result states that, up to some natural transformations, the set of such solutions is finite, unless $B$ is a Latt\`es function or is conjugated to $z^{\pm d}$ or $\pm T_d$.
-In more details, we show that there exist rational functions $A_1, A_2,\dots, A_r$ and $X_1, X_2,\dots, X_r$ such that the equality $A\circ X=X\circ B$ holds if and only if $A=\mu \circ A_j\circ \mu^{-1}$ for some $j,$ $1\leq j \leq r,$ and M\"obius transformation $\mu$, and $X=\mu \circ X_j\circ B^{\circ k}$ for some $k\geq 1$.
-We also show that the degrees of $X_j,$ $1\leq j \leq r,$ and $r$ can be bounded from above by constants depending on degree of $B$ only.
-As an application we obtain ``effective'' analogues of classical results about commuting rational functions.
+Let $B$ be a fixed rational function of one complex variable of degree at least two.
+In this paper, we study solutions of the functional equation $A\circ X=X\circ B$ in rational functions $A$ and $X$.
+Our main result states that, unless $B$ is a Latt\`es map or is conjugate to $z^{\pm d}$ or $\pm T_d$, the set of solutions is finite, up to some natural transformations.
+In more detail, we show that there exist finitely many rational functions $A_1, A_2,\dots, A_r$ and $X_1, X_2,\dots, X_r$ such that the equality $A\circ X=X\circ B$ holds if and only if there exists a M\"obius transformation $\mu$ such that $A=\mu \circ A_j\circ \mu^{-1}$ and $X=\mu \circ X_j\circ B^{\circ k}$ for some $j,$ $1\leq j \leq r,$ and $k\geq 1$.
+We also show that the number $r$ and the degrees $\deg X_j,$ $1\leq j \leq r,$ can be bounded from above in terms of the degree of $B$ only.
+As an application, we prove an effective version of the classical theorem of Ritt about commuting rational functions.

-\begin{section}{Introduction} The problem of description of commuting rational functions, that is of rational solutions of the functional equation \be \l{comm} B\circ A=A\circ B\ee was investigated already at the dawn of complex dynamics in the papers of Fatou, Julia, and Ritt \cite{f}, \cite{j}, \cite{r}.
+\begin{section}{Introduction} Commuting rational functions of one complex variable, that is, rational solutions of the functional equation \be \l{comm} B\circ X=X\circ B\ee were investigated already at the dawn of complex dynamics in the papers of Fatou, Julia, and Ritt \cite{f}, \cite{j}, \cite{r}.
 The most general result was obtained by Ritt.
-It states roughly speaking that, unless $A$ and $B$ have an iteration in common, that is unless \be \l{ins} A^{\circ l}= B^{\circ k}\ee for some $l,k\geq 1,$ solutions of \eqref{comm} reduce either to powers, or to Chebyshev polynomials, or to Latt\`es functions.
-Another proof of the Ritt theorem was given by Eremenko \cite{e2}.
-Notice that although the Ritt theorem solves the problem completely in the case where $A$ and $B$ do not have an iteration in common, it does not provide much information in the general case, since a characterization of $A,$ $B$ (commuting or not) satisfying \eqref{ins} is known only in the polynomial case (\cite{r3}, \cite{r}).
+Roughly speaking, it states that solutions of equation \eqref{comm} having no iterate in common reduce either to powers, or to Chebyshev polynomials, or to Latt\`es maps.
+More precisely, in its modern formulation due to Eremenko (\cite{e2}), the Ritt theorem asserts that if $X$ and $B$ are commuting rational functions of degree at least two having no iterate in common, then there exists an {\it orbifold} $\f O$ of zero Euler characteristic defined on $\C\P^1$, $\C$, or $\C^*$ such that $A:\f O\rightarrow \f O$ and $B:\f O\rightarrow \f O$ are {\it covering maps} between orbifolds.
+Notice that the Ritt theorem provides no information about commuting rational functions such that \be \l{ins} X^{\circ l}= B^{\circ k}\ee for some $l,k\geq 1,$ and a characterization of pairs $X$ and $B$ (commuting or not) satisfying \eqref{ins} is known only in the polynomial case (\cite{r3}, \cite{r}).
+Simple examples of commuting rational functions $X$ and $B$ satisfying \eqref{ins} can be obtained setting where $R$ is an arbitrary rational function and $\mu_1$, $\mu_2$ are M\"obius transformations commuting with $R$ and between themselves.
+However, it was shown already by Ritt (\cite{r}) that other examples also exist.